LeDragoX/Win-Debloat-Tools/README.md

 ## Usage

-This is kinda simple, just run the `Script-Win10.bat` file, click yes, and there you go, but, if you're seeing errors, then stop and do whats in [**Execution**](https://github.com/LeDragoX/Debloat-Win10-One-Click#execution).
+This is kinda simple, just run the `Script-Win10.ps1` file, click yes, and there you go, but, if you're seeing errors, then stop and do whats in [**Execution**](https://github.com/LeDragoX/Debloat-Win10-One-Click#execution).

 Scripts can be run individually, pick what you need.

 ## Execution
-If the `Script-Win10.bat` do not make that automatically, follow these steps.
+If the `Script-Win10.ps1` or `OLD-Script-Win10.bat` do not make that automatically, follow these steps.

 Open the Powershell as admin and Enable execution of PowerShell scripts: